kingsdigitallab/crossreads/README.md

 ### TODO:

-* link graph annotation with character in the text area
 * new UI to edit the palaeographical definitions
 * load & save annotation to github (currently saved in Browser session)
 * modular backend to load & save (e.g. github, Archetype, DB)